nuuuwan/news_lk3_data/README.md

 A group of Sri Lanka Freedom Party (SLFP) members led by MP Dayasiri Jayasekara has signed an agreement with SJB presidential candidate Sajith Premadasa to support him in the upcoming Presidential Election.

-Dayasiri Jayasekara and SJB leader Sajith Premadasa signed the relevant Memorandum of Understanding (MoU).
+SLFP General Secretary Dayasiri Jayasekara and SJB leader Sajith Premadasa signed the relevant Memorandum of Understanding (MoU).

+However, the Sri Lanka Freedom Party (SLFP) group led by minister Nimal Siripala de Silva on July 31 met with President Ranil Wickremesinghe and expressed their support for his victory in the forthcoming presidential election.

 ◼️